 - Graduate school

-Messiah’s nationally recognized Internship Center helps place students in a variety of adventure education internships.
+Messiah’s nationally recognized internship program places students in a variety of adventure education internships.
 A few examples include:

 - Kenbrook Camp

 - Northbay Adventure

 - Diakon (youth at-risk program)